rameshkr1994/Data-Science-Cookbook/Git/Git-Commands.md

 ```bash
 project $ echo "*.txt Temp/*" > .gitignore
 ```
-If you want to ignore all Temp folders within the Temp folder:
+If you want to ignore all Temp folders within the folder:
 ```bash
 project $ echo "*.txt */Temp/*" > .gitignore
 ```